 If Yes – “Is it through your work?”
-Note the response in your management system and move on.
+Note the response in your CRM or management system and move on.

 Here are my thoughts…if someone currently has coverage and isn’t directly asking about Life, it’s going to be a difficult discussion to start.
 They don’t see a need since they have coverage already!
 Better to document the response and plan a marketing campaign to all clients with coverage through work at another time.
 (You might send out a postcard explaining that they’ll lose coverage when they change jobs and it will be more expensive.)